dalgard/meteor-viewmodel/README.md

       console.log("new value of regex", this.regex());
     },

     // Blaze events.
-If you use this, chances are you are not using ViewModel
+If you use this, chances are you are not using this package
     // in an optimal way – use bindings instead.
     events: {
       "click input": function (event, template_instance) {